lightningdevkit/rapid-gossip-sync-server/README.md

 The snapshotting module is responsible for calculating and storing snapshots.
-It's started up as soon as the first full graph sync completes, and then keeps updating the snapshots at a configurable interval with a 24 hour default.
+It's started up as soon as the first full graph sync completes, and then keeps updating the snapshots at a configurable interval with a 3-hour-default.

 ### lookup